Impact on child survival and global situation

 1. At national level: ensuring that not only is appropriate policies and legislation in place but that these are implemented and enforced.
 This includes support for:

-3. Community level: support is provided for community-based nutrition and mother support activities involving for example community health workers, lay counselors and mother to mother support groups (see the page on community IYCF).
+3. Community level: support is provided for community-based IYCF counseling, communication and mother support activities involving for example community health workers, lay counselors and mother to mother support groups (see the page on community IYCF).

 4. Communication and advocacy activities on breastfeeding are also a key component of UNICEF support.
 UNICEF supports countries to conduct formative research, which is used to feed into the design of strategies for social and behavior change communication, and UNICEF supports the implementation of the strategies through multiple communication channels.
 World Breastfeeding Week is an annual advocacy event celebrated around the world with support from UNICEF, WHO and other partners.

 Breastfeeding Saves More Lives Than Any Other Preventive Intervention!